+Ladiesfinger puli pachadi is a typical Tamil Brahmin recipe which is very common in my house.
+This is another version of this pachadi which I have prepared without tomatoes.
 Most of you must be familiar with bhindi masala, vendakkai poriyal, stuffed lady’s finger etc but many will not be knowing about this vendakkai puli kootu.
-This is a typical Tamil Brahmin recipe which is very common in my house.
 I do not make any sambar or rasam when I prepare this dish.
 I just prepare any vegetable curry or thuvayal as it goes well along with this.
 Today we will learn how to make ladies finger puli kootu following this easy recipe.

 Soak tamarind in 3/4 cup warm water and extract tamarind juice.
 Discard the pulp.

 Heat oil, add mustard seeds, when it splutter, add channa dal, urad dal, red chilli, hing and curry leaves.

 When dal turns golden brown, add ladiesfinger, slit green chillies and cook for a few minutes.
 Don’t forget to stir in between while cooking.

 After it is cooked a little, add sambar powder, turmeric powder, curd, salt needed and cook covered on medium flame.

 Once the ladies finger is half cooked, add a cup of hot water and cook for some more time.

 When the vegetable is almost cooked, add tamarind water and boil till the raw flavor of the tamarind goes.

 Now add the rice flour mix and the cooked dal and boil until it thickens a little.